 Like many of our community partners, the NACC is monitoring the spread of COVID-19 (coronavirus) and its impact on arts and cultural activity in Western New York.
-As of 3/18/2020, the NACC will be closed to the public and visitors, all planned events for March and April 2020 are postponed or cancelled.
-Tenants will continue to have access to the building.
-In addition, the NACC office will remain closed until further notice.
-Our staff will be transitioning to some teleworking responsibilities in this time and updated information will be sent out to tenants, please do not hesitate to reach out to email@example.com if you have questions.
+The NACC will be closed to the public and visitors, all planned events for Spring and Summer 2020 are postponed or cancelled.
+Tenants will continue to have access to the building, however the NACC office will remain closed to tenants and visitors, unless by appointment.
+Please do not hesitate to reach out to email@example.com if you have questions or call us at (716) 282-7530.

 We recommend following information provided by the Centers for Disease Control and Prevention, New York State Department of Health, and Erie County Health Department.
 Please continue to check back for updates on events, cancellations, closures, and other important information.